-Here we are, early 2022, nearly thirteen years after the stock market bottomed out in March of 2009 following the Global Financial Crisis.
 While the past decade has generally exhibited falling unemployment, rising stock prices, and other positive economic indicators, it may have also lulled investors into complacency after an extended period of relatively tranquil capital markets.
-That is, until the COVID-19 pandemic drastically slowed the global economy within weeks in early 2020.
+With that said, we have seen recent declines in the market, such as the sharp slowing of the global economy during the COVID-19 pandemic as well as recent volatility through 2022.
 This exemplifies the importance of being prepared to handle and invest in a bear market.

-The American economy has historically had a recession once or twice a decade, so by some measures, we were due for one even without the virus.1 Accurately predicting when a recession begins is very difficult, so we are not going to attempt to forecast that.
+The American economy has historically had a recession once or twice a decade, so by some measures, we were due for one.1 Accurately predicting when a recession begins is very difficult, so we are not going to attempt to forecast that.

 This article will instead provide an introduction to the economic cycle with an emphasis on recessions to familiarize readers with what we may experience during our next period of economic weakness and bear market investing strategies.